Protypotherium: Paleobiology

 Protypotherium was mainly a herbivore, but it is possible that Protypotherium fed occasionally on carrion as well.
+The dental microwear of Protypotherium is consistent with the interpretation that it was an herbivore and is indicative of the fact that its predominant feeding mode was browsing.
 The legs clearly show robust nail phalanges, thanks to which the animal could dig burrows or modify those abandoned by other animals.

 A 2021 study concerning numerous fossils of the teeth of various species of Protypotherium showed that there is a trend in the preservation of tooth pattern, increase in size and decrease in number of species over time.
 This could be correlated with a global trend of cooling temperatures, indicating a deterioration of paleoenvironmental conditions during the Miocene.
 There also appears to have been a latitude shift in the distributional range of these animals: from Lower Miocene Patagonia to northern areas of South America towards the end of the Miocene.

 Paleoenvironment

 Fossils of Protypotherium have been found in various fossiliferous stratigraphic units in South America.
 Several specimens come from the Santa Cruz Formation in the Austral Basin in southern Patagonia, Argentina, with other finds from the Cerro Azul, Cerro Boleadoras, Ituzaingó, Cerro Bandera, Chichinales, Collón Curá Formations, and the Sarmiento Formations of the Colorado, Austral, Paraná, Neuquén, Cañadón Asfalto, and Golfo San Jorge Basins, as well as the Aisol and Salicas Formations of the same country.
 Furthermore, fossil finds of Protypotherium have been found in other countries, such as the Fray Bentos Formation of Uruguay, also in the Paraná Basin, the Muyu Huasi Formation of the Muyu Huasi Basin in Bolivia, the Nazareno Formation in the same country, of the Tupiza Basin, and the Cura-Mallín Formation of the Cura Mallín Basin of Argentina and Chile and the Río Frías Formation of the Magallanes Basin in Chile.

 In the Chichinales Formation, which is known for its local mammal fauna, Protypotherium would have coexisted with astrapotheres, the notoungulates Cochilius volvens, Colpodon, Hegetotheriopsis sulcatus and Hegetotherium, the litoptern Cramauchenia, the rodents Australoprocta, Caviocricetus, Eoviscaccia, and Willidewu esteparius, the armadillos Proeutatus and Stenotatus, and the sparassodont Cladosictis.
 Bird remains from the formation are comparatively poor.
 A part of a tibiotarsus has previously been classified as an undetermined species of psilopterine phorusrhacid.
 Other birds include an undetermined wading bird, Opisthodactylus horacioperezi, a species of rhea, and Patagorhacos, a phorusrhacid.
 During the Miocene the area likely consisted of open but wooded environment with temperate climate and a proximity to freshwater.